studiocentauri/studiocentauri.github.io/learn/skills/movement.md

 ### Bonus Content: Frame vs Physics Frame

-In the [rigidbodies](/learn/skills/rigidbody.html) article we mentioned the concept of a game loop, and also mentioned that engines might have different implementattions.
+In the [rigidbodies](/learn/skills/rigidbody.html) article we mentioned the concept of a game loop, and also mentioned that engines might have different implementations.
 Unity is one such engine.
 In the above cases of `Transform` and `Rigidbody` manipulation we used 2 different functions

 - `FixedUpdate` is for the loop that handles physics calculations.
 The duration of a frame here is *fixed*.
 For example, this function is guaranteed to be called 60 times per second